lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 ### etc.

-(add here any other complain you have, I know I didn't write them all)
+(add here any other complaint you have, I know I didn't write them all)

 ## The down side of bean mapping code in source